This article was originally published June 5 2020.

 This spike in police shootings could be attributed as a police response to gun violence in the community.
 But for the past seven years the number of crimes including firearms hasn’t gone up - it has remained stable at under 1% of crime in Aotearoa.

-The rate of fatal police shootings has increased.
+The rate of police fatally shooting people has increased.
 In the past seven months, there have been four fatal shootings by police in New Zealand - however none of them were done by members of an Armed Response Team.

 - December 5, 2019: Graeme Sydney Warren, 66, was shot dead by police in Kurow in North Otago after he “held and presented” a firearm at police.